hanbuck30/hanbuck30/README.md

 ## 🌱 What I'm currently learning

-- Advanced TypeScript Techniques
+- Advanced Nonlinear Dynamics and Chaos Theory
-- Machine Learning Fundamentals
+- Reinforcement Learning for BCI Applications
-- Kubernetes Best Practices
+- High-Performance Computing in Financial Modeling

 ## 📫 How to reach me

 - **Email:** hanbuck30@example.com
 - **LinkedIn:** [linkedin.com/in/hanbuck30](https://www.linkedin.com/in/hanbuck30)

-Feel free to reach out if you want to collaborate on any project or just want to chat about technology!
+Feel free to reach out if you want to collaborate on research projects or discuss innovations in neural networks, BCI, or financial data analysis!

 ## 🌟 Fun Fact

-I'm a big fan of open-source projects and enjoy contributing to the developer community.
-When I'm not coding, you can find me exploring new technologies, hiking, or playing chess.
+In addition to my research, I enjoy exploring the intersection of neuroscience and finance, always on the lookout for novel ways to apply neural networks to solve real-world problems.

 ---

-*"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+*"Research is formalized curiosity.
+It is poking and prying with a purpose."* – Zora Neale Hurston